Embed objects

 </Frame>

-[Embeddings](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture) are used to represent objects (people, images, posts, words, etc...) with a list of numbers - sometimes referred to as a *vector*.
-In machine learning and data science use cases, embeddings can be generated using a variety of approaches across a range of applications.
-This page assumes the reader is familiar with embeddings and is interested in visually analyzing them inside of W\&B.
+[Embeddings](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture) represent objects such as people, images, posts, or words with a list of numbers, sometimes referred to as a *vector*.
+In machine learning and data science use cases, you can generate embeddings using a variety of approaches across a range of applications.
+This page assumes you're familiar with embeddings and want to visually analyze them inside W\&B.

 ## Embedding examples

-W\&B allows you to log embeddings using the `wandb.Table` class.
-Consider the following example of 3 embeddings, each consisting of 5 dimensions:
+This minimal example shows the smallest amount of code needed to log embeddings and view them in the projector.
+W\&B lets you log embeddings using the `wandb.Table` class.
+Consider the following example of three embeddings, each consisting of five dimensions:

 ```python theme={null}